galenlynch/OpenEphysLoader.jl/README.md

 ## Contributing
 Contributions are welcome, as are feature requests and suggestions.

+Pull requests should be against the develop branch, as per the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) work flow.

 Please open an issue if you encounter any problems.

 [docs-latest-img]: https://img.shields.io/badge/docs-latest-blue.svg